iexa/iexa/README.md

 ### Hi there 👋

-Please take a gander on what's up around here.
+Please take a gander at what's cookin' around here.

 👍😎🐱‍👤